 Hot cross buns are fun but not always that straight forward to make, particularly if you avoid gluten.
-This idea for ‘cookies’ is much easier and actually turned out a lot more ‘bun like’ than i’d anticipated- winner!I made this with our new gluten free oats and ground them finely to make a flour.
-The cross and glaze on top is optional- they will be less Easter themed but will make great rock buns without!
+This idea for ‘cookies’ is much easier and actually turned out a lot more ‘bun like’ than anticipated- winner!Made with our gluten free oat flour the cross and glaze on top is optional- they will be less Easter themed but will make great rock buns without!

 Makes approx. 8 small cookies

 - 1 tbs ground chia mixed with 3 tbs hot water

 - ¼ cup coconut sugar

 - 1 1/2 cup gluten free oat flour